 While countless liposuction procedures are properly performed every day across the United States, not to mention how popular liposuction in Houston is, patients still wonder: “Is liposuction safe?”

 Ahead, we’ll unpack the answer to this question.
-We’ll take a look at how risky liposuction is in general and discuss what potential complications patients should be aware of prior to undergoing this procedure.
+We’ll take a look at how risky liposuction as a surgical procedure is in general and discuss what potential complications patients should be aware of prior to undergoing this procedure.

 Is Liposuction Safe?